replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 The Replicated admin console requires persistent storage for state.
 The following stateful components are required:

-* **PostgreSQL**: The admin console uses a PostgreSQL StatefulSet to store the version history, application metadata and other small amounts of data needed to manage the application(s).
+* **rqlite**: The admin console uses a rqlite StatefulSet to store the version history, application metadata and other small amounts of data needed to manage the application(s).

-   The Replicated app manager deploys the PostgreSQL component with the admin console and secured with a randomly generated password, and only exposed as a ClusterIP on the overlay network.
+   The Replicated app manager deploys the rqlite component with the admin console and secured with a randomly generated password, and only exposed as a ClusterIP on the overlay network.

 * **S3-compatible object store**: The admin console requires an S3-compatible object store to store application archives and support bundles.